subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 # Indexing a SubQuery SDK Project

-Node Operators can run either data indexing projects or RPC endpoints for the network (or both).
-If you instead want to connect an RPC endpoint, please follow the instructions [here](../rpc_providers/connect-node.md).
+Node Operators can run SubQuery SDK Data Indexing projects, RPC projects, and Subgraphs.
+If you instead want to connect an RPC endpoint please follow the instructions [here](../rpc_providers/connect-node.md).
+Alternatively, if you want to connect a Subgraph follow the instructions [here](./connect-subgraph.md).

 ## 1. Select and Add a Project